faxpillow/pendingindefinitelydostponed/README.md

 - The third iteration, for strictly the calendar

+- If not, at least I can still make folks visualize it in their heads with even consumer limited inputs are enough to go far

 the installation is fully neutral in form, presentation, ; purpose of and will be seen as the project progresses

 is it safe to put my ideas here esp when I have been extraordinarily abused for triple standards